Lund, British Columbia: Transportation

 Lund is the northern terminus of Highway 101.
 The highway is locally known as the Sunshine Coast Highway.
 Powell River is 22 km south by road, from where BC Ferries offers service to Comox on Vancouver Island to the west across the Strait of Georgia.
 Transportation is also available from Powell River by private aircraft or scheduled service with Pacific Coastal Airlines, which offers half-hour flights to Vancouver.
 Road access to Vancouver to the south involves two ferry crossings of fjords along the Sunshine Coast.

 Lund harbour provides marine vessel access including regular water taxi service to Savary Island and is accessible by chartered float plane.

 Government and politics

 As an unincorporated community, municipal government is provided by the qathet Regional District.

 Lund is a part of the North Island-Powell River federal riding.
 Rachel Blaney, of the New Democratic Party of Canada, is the Member of Parliament.
 She was elected to represent the riding in the 2015 federal election.

 Nicholas Simons of the NDP was elected to represent Lund as part of the Powell River-Sunshine Coast constituency in the 2005 BC general election and re-elected in 2009 and in 2013.

+Lund’s unofficial sister unincorporated community is Alvin, British Columbia.

 The Northside Volunteer Fire Department (NVFD) provides fire and emergency response services to the area from just north of the Village of Lund south to Wilde Road and includes properties on the west side of Okeover Inlet as far north as Penrose Bay.